ocf/ocfweb/ocfweb/docs/docs/staff/procedures/accounts/renaming.md

 We should sparingly rename a user account, and only do so when it is necessary (e.g. typo in the username).

-To rename a individual account, `sorry` the account with the old name and make a `note` of why you are changing the username.
+To rename an individual account, `sorry` the account with the old name and make a `note` of why you are changing the username.
 Then manually create an account using `approve`, and [[associate|doc staff/procedures/accounts/association]] the user's `calnetUID` manually.
 Be sure to `note` the reason and previous